The-Politico/generator-politico-django/docs/using.rst

   $ gulp build

-This will minify your bundles, separate CSS bundles and move script and stylesheets to your app's static files folder.
+This will minify your bundles, separate CSS bundles and move scripts and stylesheets to your app's static files folder.